zowe/docs-site/docs/extend/extend-desktop/mvd-apptoappcommunication.md

 # Application-to-application communication

-Zowe&trade; application plug-ins can opt-in to various application framework abilities, such as the ability to have a Logger, use of a URI builder utility, and more.
-One ability that is unique to a Zowe environment with multiple application plug-ins is the ability for one application plug-in to communicate with another.
+Zowe&trade; application plug-ins can opt-in to various application framework abilities, such as the ability to have a Logger, the ability to use a URI builder utility, and more.

+The ability for one appliccation plug-in to communicate with another is an ability that is unique to Zowe environments with multiple application plug-ins.
 The application framework provides constructs that facilitate this ability.

 The constructs are: the Dispatcher, Actions, Recognizers, Registry, and the features that utilize them such as the framework's Context menu.

 1. [Why use application-to-application communication?](#why-use-application-to-application-communication)
 1. [Actions](#actions)